 The Test for Infringement of a Patent for Manufacturing for a Limited Use

-On 14th November 2018 the UK Supreme Court (UKSC) handed down it’s judgment in the case of Warner-Lambert Company LLC v Generics (UK) Ltd and Actavis Group PTC.
+On 14th November 2018 the UK Supreme Court (UKSC) handed down its judgment in the case of Warner-Lambert Company LLC v Generics (UK) Ltd and Actavis Group PTC.

 The case concerned a drug called pregabalin, which is an analogue of gamma aminobutyric acid (GABA), a neurotransmitter.
 Pregabalin was developed by Pfizer/Warner-Lambert and is authorised for treatment of epilepsy, general anxiety disorder (GAD) and neuropathic pain.
 It is sold under the brand name Lyrica.
 The European patent for pregabalin expired in May 2013 and its data exclusivity in July 2014.
-This cleared the way for generic entry into the market for use of pregabalin in treating epilepsy and GAD as these uses were not protected by patents.
-However, Warner-Lambert held a European patent, EP-B-0934061 which included inter alia claims as follows:
+This cleared the way for generic entry into the market for use in treating epilepsy and GAD as these uses were not protected by patents.
+However, Warner-Lambert did still hold a European patent, EP-B-0934061 which included inter alia claims as follows:

 Use of (s)-3-(aminomethyl)-5-methylhexanoic acid (pregabalin) or a pharmaceutical salt thereof in the preparation of a pharmaceutical composition for treating pain.

 Use according to claim 1 wherein the pain is neuropathic pain.

 Claims for revocation of the patent were lodged by Generics (UK) Ltd and Actavis Group PTC in 2014.
 In February 2015 Actavis launched a generic pregabalin product called Lecaent under a label which referred to use for epilepsy and GAD but not neuropathic pain (a so-called skinny label).
 In advance of this launch, in December 2014, Warner-Lambert brought an action against Actavis for infringement.